raspberrypilearning/marble-mayhem/en/step_1.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1">

-Click on the embedded project and... <mark>Add in objective of the example</mark>
+Click on the embedded project and use the <kbd>WASD</kbd> keys to roll the ball down the ramp.
+Try to change the material of every floor tile by rolling around on it.

 Think about the physics and the materials used.
 + How have Physics Materials been used to change the way objects collide?